michaeljclark/rv8/doc/src/bintrans.md

 randomised version of the ABI, thus preventing all exploits that are based on static analysis of binaries and the target system ABI.
-Addresses, System call numbers, register assignments and code layout are randomised into a state-space whereby bonding each application is bonded to the target operating system making the target system immune to traditional exploit payloads.
+Addresses, System call numbers, register assignments and code layout are randomised into a state-space whereby each application is bonded to the target operating system making the target system immune to traditional exploit payloads.
 If the state-space of possible ABI combinations is of a high enough order e.g.
 2^n where n > 112 bits, then it becomes a quantum cryptographic problem